numbered-works/numbered-works.github.io/_drafts/the-wild-king.md

 King fully wilds out/is redeemed/sleeps.
 Catch the king?

+## Ruined Tower
+Source of treasures?
+Spooky

 ## Treasures table
 1. A tattered ballroom gown.
-If a player wears it the king will dance with them.
+If a player wears it the king will ask them to dance.
 2. A copper crown.
 Anyone who wears it is protected from attack by ghouls.
 3. A clay ring that turns the wearer to stone.
 The effect disappears when the ring is removed.
 If submerged in water, the ring will dissolve after a short period.

 ## Food Effects table
+1. one
+2. Two
+3. Three
+4. fourth
+5. defensive
+6. six
+7. Seven
+8. height
+9. inline
+10. tent
+11. eleven
+12. twelve